marcelamelara/slsa/docs/spec/draft/levels.md

 <!-- For comparison: a future Build L4's focus might be reproducibility or
 hermeticity or completness of provenance -->

-> Note: The [previous version] of the specification used a single unnamed track,
-> SLSA 1–4.
-For version 1.0 the Source aspects were removed to focus on the
-> Build track.
-A Source track may be added in [future versions].

-## Build track

 The SLSA build track describes increasing levels of trustworthiness and completeness in a package artifact's <dfn>provenance</dfn>.
 Provenance describes